Mount Lebanon Mutasarrifate: Mount Lebanon as an emirate

-Usually, in these types of incidents, the sheikhs and the 'Uqalā ("Those of Good-Will") would had intervened to solve it, and if they were not successful, they would raise the matter to the emir, who would issue his ruling and restore things to normal, but anxiety and tension amongst the population and the emir being unable to impose his will on a party that does not recognize him prevented such solutions.
+Usually, in these types of incidents, the sheikhs and the 'Uqalā ("Those of Good-Will") would have intervened to solve it, and if they were not successful, they would raise the matter to the emir, who would issue his ruling and restore things to normal, but anxiety and tension among the population and the emir being unable to impose his will on a party that did not recognize him prevented such solutions.
 The conflict moved to some areas in the Beqaa, and it reached its climax when some Druze besieged the emir in the Deir al-Qamar Palace and then stormed him and arrested the emir and mistreated him.
 The Ottomans seized this opportunity and dealt their final blow.
-On December 13, 1842, that is, three months after the start of the unrest, the governor of Beirut summoned Prince Bashir III from Deir al-Qamar to Beirut, from which an Ottoman ship took him to Constantinople.
+On 13 December 1842, that is, three months after the start of the unrest, the governor of Beirut summoned Prince Bashir III from Deir al-Qamar to Beirut, from which an Ottoman ship took him to Constantinople.

 The double Qa’im-Maqamate of Mount Lebanon

 After the removal of Prince Bashir III, the Lebanese Chehab emirate, which had been the ruling entity of the country and its population for many years, collapsed.
-The Ottomans appointed one of the most senior officials as direct ruler on the mountain, with the ruler being a Sunni Muslim of Austrian origins named Omar Pasha, the Druze welcomed him and the Christians rejected him, and the majority of the Christians stood by the Maronite Patriarch Youssef Boutros Hobeish, who announced that he refused to cooperate with any non-Lebanese ruler or any ruler not chosen by the Lebanese themselves.
-The Pasha had hired agents to edit petitions that showed the people’s support for him and their refusal to return to the Chehab rule.
+The Ottomans appointed one of the most senior officials as direct ruler on the mountain, this being a Sunni Muslim of Austrian birth and Serbian ancestry named Omar Pasha Latas.
+The Druze welcomed him, the Christians rejected him, and the majority of the Christians stood by the Maronite Patriarch Youssef Boutros Hobeish, who announced that he refused to cooperate with any non-Lebanese ruler or any ruler not chosen by the Lebanese themselves.
+The Pasha had hired agents to edit petitions that showed the people's support for him and their refusal to return to the Chehab rule.
 A number of people signed these petitions in exchange for a bribe, a promise or a threat, and some of them signed them with consent, when the matter of the petitions was exposed in Constantinople and the Porte got determined to dismiss the Austrian, the Pasha tried to lure the Druze to him and persuade them to fight the Christians population, but the Druze, feeling that the Pasha had taken advantage of them, led forces against him and almost stormed his palace, had it not been for a battalion of the Ottoman soldiers had rescued him, then he was sent to Beirut, where he was dismissed from his position, on the same day, the Porte and representatives of European countries reached in Constantinople a new project to govern Mount Lebanon, and to be implemented in early 1843.